adobe/porter2k8s/README.md

 4. Read kubernetes objects from files within the repository.
 6. Modify the objects with cluster specific settings.
     1. Update non-deployment objects if required.
-    1. Apply the kubernetes deployment with the following amendments.
+    1. Apply the kubernetes deployment, statefulset, or job with the following amendments.
         1. Reference the previously created configmap and secret.
         2. Set the sha passed to the command as the docker image tag.
-6. Monitor the status of the deployment.
+6. Monitor the status of the objects as they are created.

 ## Assumptions
 1. The region name, for example "us-east-1" or "va7", matches the following: